sevenrats/fake-blurhash-roku/README.md

-# fake-blurhash-roku
+# worse-blurhash-decoder

-Not quite an implementation of the Blurhash algorithm by Dag Agren.
+Not exactly an implementation of Dag Agren's Blurhash  Decoder for Roku